fmerg/pymerkle/USAGE.md

 New records are of type `str` or `bytes` (or `bytearray`), the latter falling under the tree's configured encoding type.
-In the latter case, make sure that the provided records are indeed _valid_ bytes sequences under the corresponding encoding type, otherwise an ``UndecodableRecordError`` gets raised and the tree construction is aborted.
+In the latter case, make sure that the provided records are indeed _valid_ bytes sequences under the corresponding encoding type, otherwise an ``UndecodableRecord`` gets raised and the tree construction is aborted.

 ### Single record encryption